Paranormal Phenomena: Unexplained and Spooky Mysteries

 Paranormal phenomena.

-Does it even exist… for real?
+Does it even exist, for real?

 Well, nobody can tell for sure if the paranormal exists or not, but what does it matter?

-So, let’s talk about it.
+So let’s talk about the paranormal today.

-But, let me make one thing clear:
+But let me make one thing clear:

-I don’t intend to make you believe in the paranormal phenomena because believing is irrational and stupid—it’s like accepting something true without experiencing it yourself.
+I have no intention to make you believe in the paranormal phenomena because believing is irrational and idiotic.
+It’s more like accepting something true without experiencing it for yourself.
+So, never believe anything just because somebody you respect, trust, or admire said it (me included). 🙂

-Because, you see, Hindu folk culture has many paranormal phenomena stories—tales of wonder, fear, horror, and utter eeriness passed on from one generation to another—stories you might never have heard before.
+Now, what could be better to explore the paranormal than to dive right into Bharatiya folklore?
+You see, the Hindu folk culture has many paranormal phenomena stories—tales of wonder, fear, horror, and utter eeriness passed on from generation to generation—stories that you might never have heard before.

 Let’s do this.